How to Code an Open-Ended Question into a Single Response Question in Q

 To set up coding as a single response question, simply highlight the text variable you wish to code in the Variables and Questions tab, right-click and select Insert Variable(s) > Code Text > New Code Frame > Manual Categorization > Mutually Exclusive Categories.

 Q will present you with a screen with the uncoded responses on the bottom left and a box on the right for you to add the code frame.
 In our example, the coding screen looks like this:

 - Over on the right, you first need to build your code frame.
 Right-click and it will bring up a context menu that allows you to add codes.
 There are other features too for renaming and deleting codes.
 You use Add Category when you want to individually add codes one by one or Import/Export Category Names to paste or type in multiple codes at a time.

 - Once you’re ready to start allocating uncoded responses to the code frame, simply highlight the responses on the left.
 The grey numbers in brackets represent the number of responses which fit this exact wording, regardless of case and leading or trailing spaces.

 - Now select the code you wish to allocate these responses to on the right and your coding selection will be applied.

-When you click OK, Q will save your coding as a new variable in your Q project.
+When you click Save Categories, Q will save your coding as a new variable in your Q project.
 If you ever need to return to your coding, you can right-click on this variable and select Edit Code Frame.
 This allows you to continue your coding (if unfinished) or perhaps allocate new uncoded responses that may arise when your data file is refreshed.